adebola-io/whirlwind/docs/roadmap/ideas/external-functions.md

 This feature will introduce:

 -  a `import` keyword to the list of tokens,
--  `ScopeEntry:ExternalFunction` to the module ambience,
--  `Statement:ExternDeclaration` and `ExternFunctionDeclaration` to the syntax AST
+-  `Statement:ImportDeclaration` and `ImportedFunctionDeclaration` to the syntax AST
--  `TypedStmnt:TypedExternDeclaration` and `TypedExternFunctionDeclaration` to the bound module AST
+-  `TypedStmnt:TypedImportDeclaration` and `TypedImportedFunctionDeclaration` to the bound module AST
--  `InterpreterStmnt::Builtin(usize)` to the interpreter statement list.

 External functions are declared as function signatures, basically functional declarations without a body.